 Directory Name Description of Contents board_design_files Contains schematic, layout, assembly, and bill of material board design files.
-Use these files as a starting point for a new prototype board design. demos Contains demonstration applications when available. documents Contains the development kit documentation. examples Contains the sample design files for the development kit. factory_recovery Contains the original data programmed onto the board before shipment.
-Use this data to restore the board with its original factory contents.
+Use these files as a starting point for a new prototype board design. demos Contains demonstration applications when available. documents Contains the kit documentation.